 Cost: $450

-This section is designed to introduce handlers to (1) the rate, pattern, and trajectory of human decomposition within both the high elevation arid planes of the western slope, and the high-altitude region of the Colorado Rockies; (2) scent science; (3) legal issues associated with forensic practice.
+In this section lecture is designed to introduce handlers to region specific decomposition, canine olfaction, and basic search strategies.
 The first field exercise is an imprinting station with aggregate exposure to active human decomposition.
 The handler and canine must successfully demonstrate competency in field behavior (focused team search, reliable recall, and consistency in trained final response) before progressing to more difficult exercises.
 Upon successful demonstration of competency, the handler is permitted to train their dog off leash.
 Field scenarios vary but each is an opportunity to scent human remains, with an emphasis on whole body exposure.
 Group sizes for practical exercises do not exceed five canine-handler teams.

-How to enroll: The application process will require (1) Canine-handler CV; (2) proof of completion of national certification within the last year; (3) a digital photograph of the certified canine participating in the course.
-Apply now
+How to enroll: Submit an application form and required supplemental materials, which include (1) Canine-handler CV; (2) proof of completion of national certification within the last year; (3) a digital photograph of the certified canine participating in the course.
+Only complete applications with all supplemental materials will be considered.
+Please allow two business days for processing.
+Apply using these links:

 Where: Forensic Investigation Research Station, Colorado Mesa University, Whitewater Campus